vbezgachev/coursera/README.md

 ## Coursera projects
-The repository contains all projects I worked on by studying at Coursera Stanford Machine Learning and Data Science Specialization courses.
+The repository contains all projects I worked on during my study at Coursera Stanford Machine Learning and Data Science Specialization courses.